 If you enjoy running, but feel like your jog could use a few more obstacles, than the Expedition Everest Challenge might be for you.
 This 5k race mixes running, obstacles, and a scavenger hunt into a fun filled journey.
 Oh, and we should also mention that it starts at 10 o’clock…at night.

-This 3.1 mile race will take place on Saturday, May 3, 2014 and is held solely at Disney’s Animal Kingdom.
+This 3.1 mile race will take place on Saturday, May 2, 2015 and is held solely at Disney’s Animal Kingdom.
 The cost for an individual participant varies depending on when you register.
-If you managed to register by January 14, 2014, the cost would have been $120, between January 15 and February 18 it became $135, and after February 19 it grew to $150.
+If you managed to register by December 30, 2014, the cost would have been $125, between December 31 and January 20, 2015 it became $140, and after January 20 it grew to $155.

 As with all RunDisney events, the pleasure of running is not the only thing participants receive.
-Those that race also go home with a Champion short sleeved tech shirt, personalized race bib (if you registered prior to March 1, 2014), a compass-themed finisher medal, and admission to a post-race party inside the closed-to-the-public Animal Kingdom.
+Those that race also go home with a Champion short sleeved tech shirt, personalized race bib, a compass-themed finisher medal, and admission to a post-race party inside the closed-to-the-public Animal Kingdom.

 The actual 5k Challenge begins and ends in Animal Kingdom’s parking lot.
 In between, runners wind their way through the Oasis, Discovery Island, Africa, and Asia past Animal Kingdom’s impressive foliage and attractions.
 Along the way participants encounter short, but interesting obstacles such as jumping small bales of hay, running through tires, or crawling under a cargo net.

 Once the race is finished…well, it is not finished.
 Rather than handing you a finisher medal you get a clue card so you can begin the scavenger hunt.
 Rather than collect items, you need to solve a few clues and find an answer of sorts to be allowed to officially finish the race.
 (You may want to be aware that collecting the clues can add a mile or two onto the race total.)